 Is your allotment overflowing?
 Are you running out of ideas for this colossal cucurbit?
 Get creative with these suggestions for using a multitude of marrow...

-Marrow is a versatile vegetable, making it king of the allotment.
-Its mild flavour and soft, creamy flesh means it goes well in chutneys, curries, as well as stuffed and baked.
-The marrow comes into its own in August and September, meaning now is the perfect time to get picking.
-We've come up with six of our favourite ways to serve this outsized courgette...
+Marrow is such a versatile vegetable, you could call it king of the allotment.
+Its mild flavour and soft, creamy flesh means it goes well in chutneys and curries, as well as being stuffed and baked.
+The marrow comes into its own in August and September, and we've come up with six of our favourite ways to serve this outsized courgette...

 Our spicy Spanish stuffed marrow is an easy way to pack your veg with flavour - smoked paprika and chorizo add depth and texture.
-The mild flavour of this much maligned veg pairs well with stronger flavours such as garlic and a variety of spices.
+Marrow's mild flavour pairs well with stronger flavours such as garlic and a variety of spices.
 We recommend finishing off this simple autumnal main with Manchego and breadcrumbs for extra crunch.

 The traditional way to use up extra veg from your growing bonanza is to make them into delicious jams, chutneys and preserves.
-Our marrow & ginger jam is perfect for courgettes as well and only has four ingredients.
-The zesty conserve will mature and intensify in flavour over the months.
+Our marrow & ginger jam also works well with courgettes and only has four ingredients.
+This zesty conserve will mature and intensify in flavour over the months.
 So store it away in a dark, cool place, wait and enjoy!

 Pep up your mild-mannered marrow with a punchy sauce and spices.
 Our baked marrow amatriciana is an easy family meal you can make with minimal effort, plus it's gluten-free to boot.
 This version with bacon, chilli and thyme is a midweek meal saviour.